Barnes wins Booker Prize he once named "posh bingo"

 Rimington defended her stance, arguing that entertainment and literary criticism were not mutually exclusive.

-"We were not talking about only readability as some of you seem to have thought," she told reporters.
+"We were not talking about only readability as some of you seem to have thought," she told a press conference before a glitzy dinner and awards ceremony at London's medieval Guildhall.

 "We were talking about readability and quality.
 You can have more than one adjective when you are talking about books."